Sherwin6180/JID-4100-YoungAdventurers/README.md

 We are developing an app to improve the peer evaluation process requested by the BMED department at Georgia Tech.
 It provides two key functionalities: real-time evaluation and goal-based evaluation.
 # Release Notes
+## v1.0
+### Bug Fixes
+* The status of the task will be updated to "Completed" after the user finishes the form.
+* Previously passwords were stored in plaintext, now  they are encrypted.
+* Improved password reset logic, allowing users to create unique security questions to ensure security.
+* Previously roster view edit page was redirected from the dashboard, now it is redirected from the section detail page.
+* The problem of screen misalignment has been solved.
+* The issue of student users not being able to return to the dashboard after saving an unfinished assignment has been resolved.
+* Page transitions are now visually smooth.
+* The issue of teacher user cannot delete the question which is already been added.
+* The issue of student can be added into several different groups at the same time.
 ## v0.4.0
 ### New Features
 * Implemented the front-end UI for the student user group page.